-What is your morning routine like?
-If your mornings are like those of many other moms, you are flying by the seat of your pants from the time your feet hit the floor until you walk out the front door (probably at least a few minutes late, right?)
+If your mornings are like those of many other moms, you’re flying by the seat of your pants from the time your feet hit the floor until you walk out the door (probably at least a few minutes late, right?)

 A Good Morning Starts the Night Before

-Here are a list of things you should be doing the night before in order to simplify your morning routine:
+Here are a list of things to do the night before in order to simplify your morning routine: